nitromacchiato/kickback/README.md

 # Kickback

-An environment for you to discover different music cultures at different unviersities.
-Be able to discover what other students listen to for music.
+An environment for you to discover different music cultures from different unviersities.
+Discover what other students listen to.

 ## Table of Contents